Chinese President Xi Jinping visits loyal friend Cambodia

+* OPEC cuts will quickly reduce global crude inventory -ANZ (Updates prices)

-PHNOM PENH Chinese President Xi Jinping arrived in Cambodia for a two-day visit on Thursday, praising the close ties that have seen Cambodia side with Beijing on the South China Sea, and signed dozens of economic agreements.
+PHNOM PENH Oct 13 Chinese President Xi Jinping arrived in Cambodia for a two-day visit on Thursday, praising the close ties that have seen Cambodia back China's position on the South China Sea, and looking to forge dozens of economic agreements.

-Thirty-one agreements, including soft loan deals of around $237 million, were signed on Thursday following the meeting between Xi and Prime Minister Hun Sen, according to Eang Sophalleth, an aide to Hun Sen.

-Xi also pledged to urge Chinese investment in building Cambodia's high-speed train and an airport in Siem Reap province, as well as provide additional 500 scholarships, Sophalleth said.

-The Chinese leader has also cancelled around $89 million debt, he added.

-"This is historic in term of the number of agreements signed and pledges," Sophalleth said, adding that Beijing had also pledged another $14 million in military aid.
+About 2,000 school students waving flags and holding portraits of Xi and Cambodian King Norodom Sihamoni lined the road from Phnom Penh airport into the city to greet the Chinese leader.

+It is Xi's first visit to Phnom Penh since he became president in 2013.

-Cambodia has shielded Beijing from criticism by the Association of Southeast Asian Nations (ASEAN) over the South China Sea.
+Cambodia has shielded China from criticism by the Association of Southeast Asian Nations (ASEAN) over the South China Sea.

 ASEAN members Vietnam, the Philippines, Malaysia and Brunei are in disputes with China over rival claims to the waters.